Image: Civic Champions winner Penh Moy. Photo credit WaterSHED.

 How are Civic Champions different?

 Several unusual aspects of the program differ from the conventional wisdom of capacity building training.
-Civic does not pay the usual training workshop per diem: instead, commune councilors sign up and pay a participation fee to join the training.
-The program does not tell commune councilors explicitly what to do in their job or how to do it.
+Civic does not pay the usual training workshop per diem: instead, commune councillors sign up and pay a participation fee to join the training.
+The program does not tell commune councillors explicitly what to do in their job or how to do it.

 The research questions are:

 - How do participants of the Civic Champions program leverage local cultures, values, and ideas in their developmental leadership strategies for sanitation promotion to maximise results in the form of latrine uptake?